FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

             // Assume the URL /your/resource sets caching headers.
 If we
             // retrieve it again, we should have a cache hit (response delivered
-            // by the caching proxy):
+            // by the proxy server):
             $response = $this->getResponse('/your/resource');
             $this->assertHit($response);
         }